Get Right: Synopsis

-The clip begins with a stressed out female DJ who has been forced into bringing her younger sister (played by Marc Anthony's daughter, Arianna Muniz) to work at a nightclub with her.
-Her under-age sister hides in a corner.
-A blonde bartender comforts a saddened friend, who suggests that she go back to work.
-A stripper is on the phone to her boyfriend, lying by stating that she is at a gay club.
-A heavily made-up woman complains to her friend about her lover acting up in the club, while her friend calls him an idiot.
-The DJ hands her sister headphones to listen to the track which she plays, "Get Right" by Jennifer Lopez.
+The clip begins with a stressed-out female DJ who has to bring her younger sister (played by Marc Anthony's daughter, Arianna Muniz) to work at a nightclub with her because their mother had to work.
+Her underage sister hides in a corner.
+A cocktail waitress comforts a saddened friend, who suggests that she go back to work.
+A go-go dancer is on the phone with her boyfriend, lying by stating that she is at a gay club.
+A chola complains to her friend about her lover acting up in the club, while her friend calls him an idiot.
+The DJ hands her sister headphones to listen to the track which she plays, "Get Right".
 A music video featuring the entertainer dancing with a cane among other settings are displayed on the many screens at the nightclub.

 As the song begins, the nightclub gets busier.
-A celebrity diva enters with her entourage, stunning an uptight nerdy fan who has come to the club by herself.
-The nerd begins to make eye contact with the diva.
-The stripper takes her position on the counters.
-The upset made-up woman bolts to the dance-floor to confront her lover, nearly accidentally causing the bartender to trip in the process.
-She eventually dumps her lover who is staring at the stripper.
-The nerd begins to loosen up, ordering more drinks from the bartender, as the stripper also asks for a drink.
-Towards the song's bridge, the diva sports a smile as she witnesses the nerd dancing and drinking more.
-The busy bartender steals a moment to look at the screens, where a classic-Lopez dance-break is being featured.
-The bartender, diva, nerd and stripper all begin to immerse themselves in the music.
-The angry made-up woman leaves the club.
-The clip ends with the DJ staring at her sister, who is singing to the end of the track cheekily, when the song ends.
+A celebrity diva enters with her entourage, stunning a shy fan who has come to the club by herself.
+The shy woman begins to make eye contact with the diva.
+The go-go dancer takes her position on the counters.
+The upset chola bolts to the dance-floor to confront her lover, nearly accidentally causing the waitress to trip in the process.
+She eventually dumps her lover who is staring at the go-go dancer.
+The shy woman begins to loosen up, ordering more drinks from the waitress, as the dancer also asks for a drink.
+Towards the song's bridge, the diva sports a smile as she witnesses the shy woman dancing and letting loose.
+The busy waitress steals a moment to look at the screens, where a classic-Lopez dance-break is being featured.
+The waitress, diva, shy woman and dancer all begin to immerse themselves in the music.
+The chola leaves the club.
+The clip ends with seeing the DJ's face for the first time, smiling at her sister, who is singing to the end of the track cheekily, when the song ends.